PHOTO ABOVE: “Wilhelmsthaler Wurstehimmel” – (translated: Sausages in the Sky in Wilhemsthal, Hessen)

 The Nordhessische Bratwurst is similar to the Thüringer Rostbratwurst in taste.
 It is made from coarsely ground pork and is heavily seasoned.
 It measures around 20 cm in length.
 Traditionally, it is grilled over a wood fire and served on a cut-open roll with mustard.

-The Rote Wurst (red sausage) is a favorite Bratwurst of the Swabian region; in other regions they call it Bockwurst.
+In other regions they call it Bockwurst.
 In 1889 host Robert Scholz with offered his guests a different kind of sausage from Jewish butcher Benjamin Loewenthal.
 The sausage was finer and was made out of veal and beef.
 He served them with a local beer, the Tempelhofer Bockbeer.
 Since then the sausage was called Bockwurst and became a popular snack in Berlin and surrounding.

 But in the South, in Bavaria the sausage was already since 1827 a popular dish in the beer pubs for breakfast or brunch.